Characters of the Soulcalibur series: Kilik

-Aeon Calcos (Lizardman)
+Lizardman / Aeon Calcos

 "Lizardman" (リザードマン, Rizādoman) is a recurring enemy type in the Soulcalibur series, resembling bipedal anthropomorphic lizards that communicate through growls and grunts while wielding a short sword and shield.
 The most notable of which is Aeon Calcos (アイオーン・カルコス, Aiōn Karukosu), one of the warriors sent by the Greek god Hephaestus to destroy Soul Edge.
 However, he was driven insane when exposed to Soul Edge's energies, and massacred a village that had given him shelter.
 Captured by a cult, they transformed him and others into Lizardmen; however, the destruction of Soul Edge at the end of Soulcalibur restored his sanity.
 Despite this his humanity and memories deteriorated, and after being taken in by a group of lizardmen like himself, he now pursues the restored Soul Edge seeking to reclaim his soul.
 By the time of Soulcalibur V his body has changed further due to battle, now having grown wings and able to breathe fire.

 Lizardman was originally conceived as a character meant to complement Sophitia's fighting style, and as a result use the same sword and shield combination as her, although beginning with Soulcalibur III, Aeon Calcos uses an axe and shield combination instead.
 At one point, Lizardman was meant to be left-handed, but due to various reasons the concept was shelved.
 In an early character draft, it was considered to have it be a golem protecting a little girl, and would have had bits of its body knocked off during combat.
 Deciding instead to go with a half-lizard half-man concept, Lizardman's design changed very little afterwards in Soulcalibur, with only one alternative design resembling a more human appearance.
 Armor was added to his primary design to give him a more defensive appearance, while his secondary costume in Soulcalibur was intended to resemble an iguana.

 Lizardmen have appeared throughout the rest of the series as NPCs in various game modes, usually as Guardians.